Why Does My Oat Milk Look Curdled?

 Two Cups of Coffee with Creamer

-Like soy and other non-dairy milk, oat milk can separate and sometimes look "bad" or spoiled when added to a hot ingredient.
+Like soy and other non-dairy milks, oat milk can separate and sometimes look "bad" or spoiled when added to a hot ingredient.

 Assuming the "Sell by" or "Use by" dates have not passed, the key to stopping this is to temper the milk as you add the hot substance.

-For instance, if you're using a Keurig, add the milk and any sweetener to your cup first, then place the cup in the proper position and hit "BREW."
+For example, if you're using a Keurig, add the milk and any sweetener to your cup first, then place the cup in the proper position and hit "BREW."
+Ensure that you account for the amount of liquid you pre-add so the cup doesn't overflow when you add the coffee.

 If you pour hot water, tea, or coffee from a carafe directly into your cup, add the oat milk or other non-dairy milk and any sweetener to the cup first.
-Then, while stirring, slowly pour a few tablespoons into the cup to bring the milk to temperature.
-Finally, pour in the remainder of the hot liquid.
+Then, while stirring, slowly pour a few tablespoons of milk into the cup to reach the desired temperature.
+Finally, pour in the remaining hot liquid.

 You might also like